tmehtiyev2019/llm-api-tm/README.md

 - **Regular Reporting:** Findings are reported regularly, including both qualitative and quantitative analyses.

 This structured approach to testing and evaluation ensures an objective and detailed comparison of the LLMs, providing valuable insights into their suitability for various applications.

-### Large Language Models Used

-In this project, we are focusing on two of OpenAI's Large Language Models: GPT-3 and GPT-4.
-Below is a brief overview of each: